opitz/moodle-format_topics2/README.md

 Only tabs with assigned (visible) topics will be shown.<br>
 When tabs are shown and a page is loaded the left-most visible tab is always made the active one.

-The "Module Content" tab
+The "Course Content" tab
 ------------------------
-When the 1st tab for a module is shown another tab - called "Module Content" by default - will show as well.
+When the 1st tab for a module is shown another tab - called "Course Content" by default - will show as well.
 This tab is different from other tabs in two ways:
 - It always contains all those topics that are not assigned to any other tab
 - and it stays in its place as the first (leftmost) tab (but may be hidden or invisible - see below!)